Richard-Taylor23/TheaProcess/index.md

 ## Routine
 #### Breakfast
-- when she gets up bonk her sensor
+- when she gets up bonk her sensor.
+- ~7:45.
+Finger prick and add carbs / exercise.
 - Any amount of carbs as long as they are counted.
 She needs to eat them all.
-- ~7:45.
-Finger prick and add carbs / exercise.
-- 15 minutes later injection red (Novorapid) pen
+- Injection with Red (Novorapid) pen.
+Wait 15 minutes before eating.
 #### Snack
 - ~10:00 to 10:30.
-No more than 15g of carbs
+No more than 15g of carbs.
 #### Lunch
 - ~12:00.
 Bonk sensor.
 - Any amount of carbs as long as they are counted.
 She needs to eat them all.
-- Finger prick and add carbs / exercise
+- Finger prick and add carbs / exercise.
-- injection red (Novorapid) pen.
-Wait 5 minutes before eating
+- injection with red (Novorapid) pen.
+Wait 5 minutes before eating.
 #### Tea
 - ~17:00.
 Bonk sensor.
 - Any amount of carbs as long as they are counted.
 She needs to eat them all.
-- Finger prick and add carbs
+- Finger prick and add carbs.
-- injection red (Novorapid) pen.
-Wait 5 minutes before eating
+- Injection with Red (Novorapid) pen.
+Wait 5 minutes before eating.
 #### Supper
 - ~19:00.
 Bonk sensor.
-- injection blue (Lantus) pen.
-- 25g of carbs or less.
+- Up to 25g of carbs.
+- Injection with Blue (Lantus) pen.
 No wait to eat.

 ## What dosage gets used?
 - Supper is always 4 units of Lantus.